-The best thing you can do to enlighten your palate when traveling to any new country, state, or city is to try out local foods indigenous to the area.
-Even though Florida is geographically south, if you’re familiar with Southern cuisine, you’ll find that its native foods are quite different from that of its bordering neighbors, Georgia and Alabama.
+What’s the best thing you can do to enlighten your palate when traveling to any new country, state, or city?
+Get a taste for some local foods of course!
+Even though Florida is geographically south, if you’re familiar with Southern cuisine, you’ll find that its traditional foods are quite different from that of its bordering neighbors, Georgia and Alabama.

 So which foods are uniquely Floridian, and what makes them so?
 We break it down: